 Under current Texas law, interlock devices are only required if you’ve been convicted of DWI multiple times.
 Courts also have the discretion to require ignition interlock devices as a part of probation for first-time offenders, but only if they had a BAC of 0.15 or greater.

-“HB 2246, creating an all-offender interlock law, is desperately needed in Texas,” said MADD National President Colleen Sheehey-Church, according to an article in the Mineral Wells Index.
+“HB 2246, creating an all-offender interlock law, is desperately needed in Texas,” said MADD National President Colleen Sheehey-Church, according to an article on the Houston Chronicle.

 “Texas leads the country in deaths caused by drunken drivers,” said State Rep. Jason Villalba, who sponsored the new bill.
 “Ignition interlocks save lives, and it’s time for Texas to expand the reach of its interlock law to help end this violent, preventable crime.”

 The National Highway Traffic Safety Administration reported that drunk drivers caused 1,337 fatalities in Texas in 2013 and over 15,000 people were injured in accidents involving intoxicated motorists.

 Twenty-four states, including Arizona and New Mexico, require these devices for all first-time convicted drunk drivers, according to the aforementioned Mineral Wells Index article.
 The results appear to be positive.
 For example, after New Mexico enacted an all-offender interlock in 2005, deaths caused by drunken drivers have declined by 40 percent.
 Similarly, Arizona saw a 45 percent decline in drunk driving deaths after passing an ignition interlock law back in 2007.

 The U.S. Centers for Disease Control and Prevention found that ignition interlocks help reduce repeat drunk driving offenses by 67 percent when compared with license suspensions, according to the Mineral Wells Index article.
 Support for the new legislation is broad, including endorsements from the National Transportation Safety Board, AAA and the Governors Highway Safety Association.